KDPV/extraction-framework/README.md

 This fork is created for a project on course [Information Retrieval on FIIT STU](http://vi.ikt.ui.sav.sk), academic year 2014/2015.
 ASSIGNMENT: extract specific data from the dumps of Eglish, German and Spanish Wikipedia.
-Data to extract: templates, disambiguation pages, categories, infoboxes
+Data to extract:
+  * templates,
+  * disambiguation pages,
+  * categories,
+  * infoboxes.

 ## Setting up the extractor